JuhisVain/StarHopper/README.md

 note: Fleet 0 must always have a destination for "Pass time" to work.

-Database stuff:
+**Database stuff:**

--File/Export: Saves the current galaxy in the database (!!!OVERWRITEs the old!!!).
+- File/Export: Saves the current galaxy in the database (!!!OVERWRITEs the old!!!).
--File/Import: Loads the stored galaxy from the database.
+- File/Import: Loads the stored galaxy from the database.

 You will have to import after the following actions if you want to see the results:

--File/Fix galaxy in DB: Modifies the stored (custom) galaxy so that the graphics will mostly work correctly.
+- File/Fix galaxy in DB: Modifies the stored (custom) galaxy so that the graphics will mostly work correctly.
--Creator/Create star to DB: Adds a random star to the stored database.
+- Creator/Create star to DB: Adds a random star to the stored database.
--Creator/Delete star to DB: Removes a star from the database.
+- Creator/Delete star to DB: Removes a star from the database.